Luke of Antioch

 In my former book, Theophilus, I wrote about all that Jesus began to do and to teach until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles he had chosen.
 After his suffering, he presented himself to them and gave many convincing proofs that he was alive.
 He appeared to them over a period of forty days and spoke about the kingdom of God (Acts 1:1–3).

-Luke was one of Paul's main traveling companions.
-This is clear in the five "we" passages in Acts (16:10–17, 20:5–15, 21:1–18, 27:1–37, 28:1–16).
-Luke had direct access to the apostles and other eyewitnesses to Jesus' life and teaching—especially Mark, the synoptic gospel author who wrote first.
-Luke investigated what others had written about Jesus and decided to pen one of his own.
-He addressed it to Theophilus, which could refer stylistically to any reader as a "lover of God" (Theos; G2316; phileō; G5368).
-However, "most excellent" was a required greeting for Roman officials, so Theophilus was most likely a high-ranking man who wanted to know more about Jesus.
+Luke traveled with Paul as one of his main companions, a role we see in the five "we" passages of Acts (16:10–17, 20:5–15, 21:1–18, 27:1–37, 28:1–16).
+He had direct access to the apostles and to other eyewitnesses of Jesus' life and teachings, especially Mark, the author of the earliest gospel.
+Before writing his own account, Luke carefully studied the reports written by others.
+He addressed his gospel and Acts to Theophilus, a name that may symbolically mean "lover of God" (Theos, G2316 / phileō, G5368).
+The title "most excellent" was a formal term for Roman officials, so Theophilus was likely a high-ranking leader who wanted to learn more about Jesus.

 Luke the Physician

-Luke's work focused more on Gentiles, women, and outcasts than the other three gospels—the compassion of a medical professional.
-Furthermore, Luke's knowledge of history and geography is outstanding.
-He also used specific Greek medical terms that do not exist anywhere else in the Bible.
-For example, Luke's record about the man suffering from dropsy featured the clinical word hudropikos (G5203, "looking watery").
-This term often appears in ancient Greek medical literature, especially by Hippocrates of Cos (c.
-460–c.
-375 BC)—who wrote the Hippocratic Oath, which is still adhered to by physicians today.
+Luke pays more attention to Gentiles, women, and outcasts than the other Gospel writers do, reflecting the compassion of a medical professional.
+He shows strong knowledge of history and geography, and he uses Greek medical terms that do not appear anywhere else in the Bible.
+For example, when he describes a man with dropsy, Luke uses the word hudropikos (G5203, "looking watery"), a term often found in ancient Greek medical writings, especially in the works of Hippocrates of Cos (c.
+460–375 BC), the physician whose oath doctors still follow today.

 Patristic Prologue of Luke